 Data for such apps tend to be event data, for a wide range of actions, coming from multiple sources, and so the data comes in at a very high velocity and tends to be highly dimensional.

 Queries are triggered by end-users interacting with apps - with queries per second in hundreds of thousands, with arbitrary query patterns, and latencies are expected to be in milliseconds for good user-experience.

 And further do all of the above, while being scalable, reliable, highly available and have a low cost to serve.

 This video talks more about user-facing realtime analytics, and how Pinot is used to achieve that.

 Here's another great video that goes into the details of how Pinot tackles some of the challenges faced in handling a user-facing analytics workload.

-Pinot originated at LinkedIn and it powers more 50+ user facing applications such as Who Viewed My Profile, Talent Analytics, Company Analytics, Ad Analytics and many more.
-Pinot also serves as the backend for to visualize and monitor 10,000+ business metrics.
+Pinot originated at LinkedIn which currently has one of the largest deployment powering more than 50+ user facing applications such as Viewed My Profile, Talent Analytics, Company Analytics, Ad Analytics and many more.
+At LinkedIn, Pinot also serves as the backend for to visualize and monitor 10,000+ business metrics.

 A column-oriented database with various compression schemes such as Run Length, Fixed Bit Length

-Pluggable indexing technologies - Sorted Index, Bitmap Index, Inverted Index
+Pluggable indexing technologies - Sorted Index, Bitmap Index, Inverted Index, StarTree Index, Range Index,

 Ability to optimize query/execution plan based on query and segment metadata